 Both visible light and radio waves are part of the electromagnetic spectrum, but they differ in frequency.
 Radio waves have longer wavelengths and lower frequencies, which means less available bandwidth.
 Visible light has much higher frequencies, meaning that LiFi can use a huge, untapped space, offering much more capacity for data transmission.

 LiFi uses special LED lamps that rapidly switch on and off to send data.
-These changes are too fast for human eyes to detect, so the room still appears well-lit.
-A receiver interprets these light changes as data.
-Because light can’t pass through walls as easily as radio waves, LiFi signals remain contained within a room, improving security and reducing interference.
+These changes are too fast for human eyes to detect, so the room still appears well-lit, but a receiver interprets these light changes as data.
+Because light cannot pass through walls as easily as radio waves, LiFi signals remain contained within a room, improving security and reducing interference.

 benefits of lifi